-RESEARCH WRITING - DUAL CREDIT
+COLLEGE WRITING II - DUAL CREDIT

 This course is a continuation of the previous semester.
-It refines students' skills in close reading, critical thinking, and written argumentation, and introduces students to the evaluation and use of primary and secondary sources.
-Students will write a short Literary Analysis paper in MLA documentation style and a longer argumentative paper which will use a documentation style appropriate to the research discipline.
+It refines students' skills in close reading, critical thinking, and written argumentation, and introduces students to the evaluation and use of secondary sources.
+We will write a short research paper in APA documentation style and a longer Literary Analysis paper in MLA.
 Students must achieve a grade of "C" or above to receive dual credit.
-The course earns 3 semester hours college credit from Southwestern Adventist University.
+Enrollment is limited and approval from the instructor is required.
 An additional fee will be charged on behalf of the university issuing the credit.

-Prerequisite: College Writing
+Prerequisite: College Writing I